rmpestano/jtabench/README.md

 [JTA and NON JTA **Torture** simulation report](http://rmpestano.github.io/jtabench/jtaandnonjtasimulation_torture/index.html)

-Here we can see some difference in response time where non jta has a slight better performance (as expected)
+Now we can see some difference in response time where non jta has a slight better performance (as expected)